• Skip to main content

 CRUST

 • In a food processor, add the hazelnuts and pulse until it is like sand in size.
-Add the graham crackers and pulse until both the graham crackers and the hazelnuts are in very very small pieces.
-Dump the graham cracker and hazelnut mixture into a bowl and add the sugar and melted butter.
+Reserve ¼ in the bowl, then add the graham crackers and pulse until both the graham crackers and the hazelnuts are the size of sand.
+Place the graham cracker and hazelnut mixture into a bowl and add the sugar and melted butter.
 Mix until the graham crackers are damp and sticking together.

-• Pour the mixture into the baking dish with tin foil and evenly press down, so you have a crust that is the whole bottom of the baking dish.
-Set the baking dish aside for now.
+• Pour the mixture into the baking dish with tin foil.
+Spread evenly around the bottom of the pan.
+Then, press down to form a solid crust covering the whole bottom of the pan.
+Set the baking dish aside.

 PUMPKIN FILLING

-• Pour the pumpkin cheesecake filling on top of the graham cracker crust.
-Give it a little shake to get any air bubbles to rise to the surface and to spread it over the crust evenly — Bake at 325°F for 40 minutes.
-When you take the dish out of the oven, the cheesecake filling should not jiggle very much.
-Sit it out to cool, then cover loosely and refrigerate overnight.
+• Pour the pumpkin cheesecake filling on top of the graham cracker crust prepared pan.
+Smooth the filling, so everything is even.
+Bake at 325°F (165°C or 170°C) for 42-44 minutes.
+When you take the dish out of the oven, the cheesecake filling should not jiggle very much or if you touch the center it should not leave an indent.
+Sit it out to cool for 40 minutes, then cover loosely with plastic wrap and refrigerate for 8 hours or overnight.

 NUTRITION DISCLAIMER